devbrunopaula/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+     The Name paremeter.  the nane variable is being called from inner function scope to its parant outer scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?
+       The lexical scope of newRoll is the anonymous function.

 ### Task 3 - Stretch Goals